 Available as a minor subject for a Bachelor of Arts (BA), Bachelor of Music (MusB), Bachelor of Performing Arts (BPA), Bachelor of Theology (BTheol), Bachelor of Science (BSc), Bachelor of Applied Science (BAppSc), Bachelor of Commerce (BCom), Bachelor of Health Science (BHealSc), or Bachelor of Arts and Science (BASc) degree

-Five SPAN papers, at least one of which must be at 300-level and including at least two of:
+Five SPAN papers, at least three of which must be above 100-level, including at least one at 300-level.
+At least two of the papers must be from: